AlejandroGorgues/AstroCabTools/docs/fit_line_tutorial.rst

 .. _figure4_fitLine:
 .. figure:: _static/proj4-re2.png

-Once the model has been selected, to create each gauss fitted model, the "mark points" button need to be pressed, after that, different parameters,up to eight, need to be obtained, to get the fitted model, these parameters will be updated after double clicking on a selected point for each one.
+Once the model has been selected, to create each gauss fitted model, the "mark points" button need to be pressed, after that, different parameters,up to eight, need to be obtained to get the fitted model, which will be updated for each point on double clicking.

 To know which parameter is going to get it's values, a label above the canvas will appear indicating it.